Lead Paint in Homes: How to Spot It & What to Do

 Some homes, especially older ones, are painted with lead-based paint.
 If your paint is properly managed and cared for, the lead may not cause any harm.
 However, if the paint deteriorates, it can lead to significant health risks, specifically for children.
 In this blog, we will learn why lead paint in homes is a serious concern, how to check if your home has lead paint, and what steps to take next.

-Why Lead Paint in Homes is a Serious Concern
+Why Is Lead Paint in Your Home a Serious Concern?

 • Lead-based paint and lead-contaminated dust are common sources of lead poisoning.